deterralba/HTTP-log/documentation/index.rst

 This is the cherish documentation of my ``httplog`` program.
 I hope you will like it, I tried to make it as smooth as possible.

+Here is a link to my `github repository <https://github.com/deterralba/HTTP-log/>`_ from where you can download it.

 Let's go to the point!
 ----------------------